quadvvvv/ModelEarth-feed/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE), which means you are free to use, modify, and distribute the code as you see fit.
+This project is licensed under the [MIT License](https://github.com/ModelEarth/feed/blob/main/LICENSE),
+which means you are free to use, modify, and distribute the code as you see fit.

 ---

-We hope you enjoy using the Feed-Player for all your playback needs.
-If you have any questions or feedback, please don't hesitate to reach out.
+We hope you enjoy using the Feed-Player!
+If you have any questions or feedback, please reach out by posting a [discussion item](https://github.com/orgs/ModelEarthTeam/discussions).

 Happy feed watching! 🎥🍿